-Instances of persistent classes that are not currently associated with a Session.
-They may have been instantiated by the application and not yet persisted, or they may have been instantiated by a closed Session.
+Instances of persistent classes that are not currently associated with a org.hibernate.Session.
+They may have been instantiated by the application and not yet persisted, or they may have been instantiated by a closed org.hibernate.Session.
+Chapter 11, Working with objects discusses transient, persistent and detached object states.